 - The filler should be easy to use.

-- The substance should be durable but degradable.
+- The substance should be durable.

-- The treatment result should look natural.
+- The result of the injection should look natural.

 - The tissue filler should not spread throughout the body.

 - The filler should be dissolvable if necessary.

 - The product should not be too expensive.